 As a leader in the tax department, you’ll be involved in company expansion/growth projects and initiatives such as mergers and acquisitions.
 These projects give you an opportunity to shine as the technical leader for tax systems and planning.
 You will be seen as the go-to person that can suggest things like tax credits and incentives to save the company money.

-Consultants have the expertise to guide companies through complex sales tax situations and evaluate risk levels.
+Consultants have the expertise to guide their client companies through complex sales tax situations and evaluate risk levels.
 If the nitty gritty of tax law doesn’t faze you and strategy development excites you, sales tax consulting may be a good fit.

 You may even find a sub-niche within sales tax consulting to specialize in such as technology implementation service or an industry specialty such as manufacturing.
 Specialization allows you to consider part-time consulting or starting your own practice.